-Each Bench plan provides the same level and standard of bookkeeping and is based on your expenses.
+Each Bench plan provides the same level and standard of bookkeeping.
 However, Bench offers a few additional service packages that can be purchased as add-ons.

-The in-house team at Bench is composed of professional bookkeepers, who can make suggestions to keep your bookkeeping stress free.
+The in-house team at Bench is primarily composed of professional bookkeepers, who can make suggestions to keep your bookkeeping stress free.
 However, bookkeepers cannot legally provide tax or financial advice – this is the job of a CPA or attorney.

 Bench does not handle your payroll in house, but Bench software integrates with outside payroll platforms.

 Their preferred payroll service is Gusto, which will integrate with Bench’s proprietary software, and with the popular accounting software QuickBooks and Xero (in case you switch in the future).